Participatory action research (PAR): overview, principles, and resources

 Decolonising action research

-This 2011 special edition of the ALARA (Action learning and action research journal) aims to capture some of the dilemnas, solutions and actions researchers experience in the decolonising space.
+This 2011 special edition of the ALARA (Action learning and action research journal) aims to capture some of the dilemmas, solutions and actions researchers experience in the decolonising space.
 This collection of papers demonstrates that researchers are not only undertaking research with and within indigenous and non-indigenous contexts, but that they are doing so in exciting and dynamic ways across a diversity of situations.

 The Application of Participatory Action Research to Climate Change Adaptation in Africa.
 A reference guide